 All political policy should begin with regard for innocent children and emanate from there.
 The Trump administration argument was that migrant parents were breaking the law, and it’s not the government’s fault that kids are affected.

 This strikes at the heart of other GOP policies.
 Take so-called entitlements.
 Republicans want to make blanket cuts to programs like Medicaid, food stamps, school free-lunch programs, Head Start programs, community mental health, and the Affordable Care Act.
-Their sole Ayn Randian reasoning is that the poor should be encouraged to pull themselves up by their bootstraps and not be encouraged to be lazy.
+Their sole Ayn-Randian reasoning is that the poor should be encouraged to pull themselves up by their bootstraps and not be encouraged to be lazy.

 But the primary point Republicans miss or ignore is that innocent children should not be punished.
 These kids did not choose their family or the neighborhood into which they were born.
-Paying a little more in taxes is the tradeoff rich and upper-middle class citizens make in exchange for infrastructure and other societal benefits that helped them get to where they are today.
+Paying a little more in taxes is the trade-off rich and upper-middle class citizens make in exchange for infrastructure and other societal benefits that helped them get to where they are today.
 The GOP loves to complain about a cycle of welfare children turning into welfare adults.
-But the way to break this cycle, in a compassionate country, is to give these kids a leg up, a chance to improve their starting point in life’s race.
+But the way to break this cycle in a compassionate country is to give these kids a leg up, a chance to improve their starting point in life’s race.

 Steve Schmidt has been, politically, one of the bravest Republicans in the party, speaking out early against the countless Trump atrocities since Inauguration Day.
 Schmidt has an impeccable GOP pedigree.
-It includes directing John McCain’s 2008 presidential run, then, in an act of genuine contrition, publicly apologizing for his role in almost elevating Sarah Palin to the vice presidency: “There are worse things than losing an election.”
+It includes directing John McCain’s 2008 presidential run, then, in an act of genuine contrition, publicly apologizing for his role in almost elevating Sarah Palin to the vice presidency: As he said, “There are worse things than losing an election.”

 Steve has been a moral compass for the Republican Party for almost 30 years.
-On Wednesday, before the president reversed his family separation policy, to prevent (only) new child abuse committed against migrant children, Steve’s compass exploded:
+On Wednesday, before the president reversed his family separation policy to prevent (only) new child abuse committed against migrant children, Steve’s compass exploded:

 “29 years and nine months ago I registered to vote and became a member of The Republican Party which was founded in 1854 to oppose slavery and stand for the dignity of human life.
 Today I renounce my membership in the Republican Party.
 It is fully the party of Trump. …